sarbal/BINF_tut/lessons/python_datafun.md

 # Q4: Test yourself!
 ### In your jupyter notebook, create new chunk for this question.
-In this chunk,
+In this chunk, read in the "data.csv" file again to the df variable.
+Drop all the empty rows and then write this to a file named "data_filtered.csv".

 [Solutions next week]